 - Buy Disneyland Halloween Time discount tickets here.

 Rivaling the Christmas season, Halloween at Disneyland Resort has proven more popular every year.
 In 2017 when Halloween expanded to California Adventure Park, guest couldn’t get enough Halloween.

-Now with limited capacity and reservations required, it’s an even better experience with limited crowds and maximum Halloween fun!
+Now wit reservations required, it’s an even better experience but takes more planning for maximum Halloween fun.

 Halloween Time at Disneyland Park

 The Halloween decorations at Disneyland really gets visitors in the mood for Halloween Time and fall festivities—even if it is still warm outside.
 You’ll want to make sure to explore every bit of it!